 6. Bowel and Bladder-Related Accidents

-Due to poor bowel and bladder muscle control (incontinence), individuals with cerebral palsy can be prone to waste-related accidents.
+Due to poor bowel and bladder muscle control (incontinence), individuals with cerebral palsy may be prone to waste-related accidents.

 When the bowel or bladder muscles don’t contract, they retain waste, which can cause urinary tract infections or constipation.

-Similarly, when there is high muscle tone in the detrusor (the muscle that makes up the wall of the bladder), the bladder can only hold a small amount of urine and leaking occurs.
+Similarly, when there is high muscle tone in the detrusor (the muscle that makes up the wall of the bladder), the bladder can only hold a small amount of urine and leakage occurs.

 7. Disrupted Sleep